aerogear/graphback/templates/ts-apollo-mongo-apache-kafka-backend/README.md

 ## Graphback MongoDB + Apollo Server with Apache Kafka Template

-A template that provides you with an easy setup for your application's backend using MongoDB and Apollo server with TypeScript, and Apache Kafka for subscriptions.
+A template that provides you with an easy setup for your application's backend using MongoDB and Apollo server with TypeScript, and Apache Kafka for GraphQL subscriptions.

 ### Quickstart Guide